Cyber Monday 2018 drone deals: $100 off DJI Mavic 2 Pro or Zoom, $550 Parrot Anafi, $79 Ryze Tello and more

 Built in collaboration with drone market leader DJI and Intel, the Tello is way smarter than your average phone-controlled camera drone.
 The app has several preprogrammed flight patterns designed to get cool-looking selfie shots or you can just fly it with onscreen controls.
 A Bluetooth controller is available for it, too, if you'd rather have physical controls.

-The Tello is available at Best Buy, Amazon and elsewhere for $79 ($20 off its normal price) by itself or you can pick it up from them with three batteries and a charging hub for $99.
+The Tello is available at Best Buy, Amazon and elsewhere for $79 ($20 off its normal price) by itself, or you can pick it up from the same retailers with three batteries and a charging hub for $99.

 Sky Viper Fury Stunt Drone for $30 ($20 off), Journey GPS Video Drone for $97Sarah Tew/CNET

-It's amazing that you can get a camera drone with GPS for less than $100 let alone a good one.
+It's amazing that you can get a camera drone with GPS for less than $100, let alone a good one.
 While the Journey won't be putting DJI out of business, it's a good entry-level quadcopter that can hold its position and hover using GPS and has return to home, a Follow Me mode and waypoint navigation.
-The Fury (on sale for $30 at Target) is just a simple drone that's quick and can do a variety of flips with buttons on the controller.
+The Fury (on sale for $30 at Target) is a simple drone that's quick and can do a variety of flips with buttons on the controller.
+Plus Target has an additional 15 percent off for Cyber Monday.

 DJI Mavic Air for $649 ($150 off)Sarah Tew/CNET